-Finally we show the last statement of the theorem.
+We now show the last statement of the theorem.
 If $\alpha$ belongs to type~$(1)$, then, as we saw above, the entries in the main diagonal are odd, while the other entries are clearly even.
-Type~$(2)$ quaternions are handled by Lemma~\ref{type_2_multiply_lem}, and these correspond to the switch of two columns by $(B)$ of Proposition~\ref{matrix_permute}.
-The type~$(3)$ case is handled by Lemma~\ref{alpha_sigma_lem}, and yields a cyclic, fixed point free permutation of the columns by $(A)$ of Proposition~\ref{matrix_permute}.
+Quaternions of class $(2)$ are handled by Lemma~\ref{type_2_multiply_lem}, and these correspond to the interchange of two columns by $(B)$ of Proposition~\ref{matrix_permute}.
+The type~$(3)$ case is handled by Lemma~\ref{alpha_sigma_lem} and yields a cyclic fixed point free permutation of the columns, by $(A)$ of Proposition~\ref{matrix_permute}.
 This completes the proof of Theorem~\ref{e_matrix_prop}. \end{proof}

 \begin{cor} Consider a primitive icube as the columns of a matrix~$M$.
-Then there exists a Lipschitz integral quaternion $\alpha$ such that by permuting the columns of~$E(\alpha)$, and changing the sign of the last column if necessary, we get~$M$. \end{cor}
+Then there exists a Lipschitz integral quaternion $\alpha$ such that, by permuting the columns of~$E(\alpha)$ and changing the sign of the last column if necessary, we get~$M$. \end{cor}

-\begin{proof} Change the sign of the last column iff $M$ is orientation-reversing.
-The new~$M$ can be written as $M=E(\alpha)$ for some quaternion~$\alpha$ (with real coefficients), by Theorem~\ref{euler_matrix}.
-This $\alpha$ has one of the three types of Theorem~\ref{e_matrix_prop}.
+\begin{proof} Change the sign of the last column if and only if $M$ is orientation-reversing.
+The new~$M$ can be written as $M=E(\alpha)$, for some quaternion~$\alpha$ (with real coefficients) by Theorem~\ref{euler_matrix}.
+This $\alpha$ belongs to one of the three types listed in Theorem~\ref{e_matrix_prop}.
 Modify $\alpha$ using Proposition~\ref{matrix_permute} so that the odd entries move to the main diagonal.
-Then we get an integral Lipschitz quaternion by the last statement of Theorem~\ref{e_matrix_prop}.
-If this transformation changes the sign of a column other than what has originally been the third, then use Proposition~\ref{matrix_permute} to change the sign of two columns back. \end{proof}
+Then we get a Lipschitz integral quaternion by the last statement of Theorem~\ref{e_matrix_prop}.
+If this transformation changes the sign of a column other than what was initially the third, then use Proposition~\ref{matrix_permute} to change the sign of two columns to what they were originally. \end{proof}